indratanusaha/indratanusaha.github.io/_posts/2025-10-22-my-blog-post.md

 Now we come to the point of how this reflects on those who sacrificed for us.
 Our ancestors didn't do back-breaking construction work for us to go back to the ways of 'human kill human to stay alive'.
 They didn't die for us to stay silent while witnessing the misallocation of time, funds, water, electricity & other resources in real time while the environment is getting destroyed by climate change.
 They didn't work jobs that they hated for us to die working jobs that we hate to buy things that we don't need to impress people that we don't care about.
 WE MUST WAKE UP.
 This is our world, for no other reason than the fact that we were born in it, & we have the individual responsibility to demand accountability from ourselves & from those working to take care of us in return for our blood, sweat & tears & the time we put in work.
 The individual responsibility can't be carried by another, same as the fact that every student has to write his own exam at school.
 We have the responsibility to stay accountable to put in our part of the work & ask questions responsibly.

 -----------------

-As I finish this post, I leave you with a question:
+As I finish writing this post, I leave you with a question:
----

 Why shouldn't we demand higher standards from ourselves?
 Why shouldn't we demand higher standards from the environment around us (not just physical, but digital too), even entertainment?
 And Mahabharata isn't just entertainment, it's our history that contains a vast ocean of knowledge for humanity, one that must not be traded for convenience.